ABOUT • CONTACTALL | ART | FILM & TV | WEB DESIGN | PRINT

 American Stoneware clay, glaze.

-stains and coated in a clear glaze, fired to cone 6 oxidation.
-The mug is finished with multiple glazes and fired to cone 10 reduction.
-This deliberate contrast
+The top of the pour-over is tinted with stains and coated in a clear glaze, fired to cone 6 oxidation.
+The mug is finished with multiple glazes and fired to cone 10 reduction — a deliberate contrast that reflects how color shifts as you descend deeper beneath the ocean's surface, bright tones fading into subtler, more mysterious hues.

-The handle of the mug flows in the form of a ribbon eel, a species found in thriving coral reef habitats, symbolizing
+The handle flows in the form of a ribbon eel, a species found in thriving coral reef habitats, symbolizing movement, resilience, and the interconnection of all living systems.

 2025, ART